I had been married for a little over ten years when an engaged friend asked for one important piece of marriage advice.

 Learning these things about myself helped me understand myself better.
 It showed me what I needed to work on.
 It helped me communicate what I wanted or needed.
 It helped me better understand those around me.
 I began to understand what frustrated me and caused me to be crabby and critical.
 It helped me love myself and better love those around me.

 Here I am talking in the past tense, but the truth is I am still getting to know myself.
 Still learning things I didn’t know.
-We can life with someone for decades and think we know everything about them and then they tell a story and we discover something new.
+We can live with someone for decades and think we know everything about them and then they tell a story and we discover something new.
 That someone can be our self or someone else.
 Because there is one thing for sure, as humans we never stay the same and we will never totally know someone.
 Even our self.

 So why should we get to know our self?
 Here are a few reasons.